 Sources & Citations

-- Australian Government, Department of Health, National Immunisation Programme Schedule.
-Available at https://beta.health.gov.au/topics/immunisation/immunisation-throughout-life/national-immunisation-program-schedule (accessed 5 April 2018).
+- Australian Government, Department of Health, National Immunisation Program Schedule.
+Available at: www.health.gov.au/resources/publications/national-immunisation-program-schedule-portrait (accessed 4 March 2020).